Medical Records Shredding That Comes To Your Medical Office!

-Healthcare providers come in all sizes from the single doctor office to a major medical facility with many locations and thousands of employees.
+Healthcare providers come in all sizes from the single doctor’s office to a major medical facility with many locations and thousands of employees.
 Each one has different needs when it comes to the secure shredding of medical records.
 FileShred has the options to accommodate any medical organization.

 Choose NAID AAA Certified to be Compliant

 Before you hire a company to shred your medical records you have some work to do or do you?
-The HIPAA law requires before you hire a business associate to destroy health information you have to perform a comprehensive due diligence on the company or hire a company certified by a national trade organization.
-NAID, The National Association of information Destruction is the only national trade organization for document shredding companies recognized by the Federal Government.
-So hire an AAA Certified company and you will be compliant and it a lot easier that going through a due diligence process.
+The HIPAA law requires before you hire a business associate to destroy health information you have to perform comprehensive due diligence on the company or hire a company certified by a national trade organization.
+NAID, The National Association of Information Destruction is the only national trade organization for document shredding companies recognized by the Federal Government.
+So hire an AAA Certified company and you will be compliant and it a lot easier than going through a due diligence process.
 FileShred is a NAID AAA Certified Company.

 HIPAA Requires Employee Training

-Medical providers or covered entities must ensure that their workforce members receive training on and follow the disposal policies and procedures of the covered entity as it relates to medical records and take all necessary and appropriate steps to train each workforce member.
+Medical providers or covered entities must ensure that their workforce members receive training on and follow the disposal policies and procedures of the covered entity as it relates to medical records and takes all necessary and appropriate steps to train each workforce member.
 Therefore, any employee involved in disposing of PHI, or who supervises others who dispose of PHI, must receive training and refresher training on medical record disposal.
 This rule also applies to volunteers.
 FileShred can assist you with the development and implementation of the training of your employees.

 What is a Covered Entity?